-Christianity is Europe’s Only Hope
+Francis vs. Orban: Christianity is Europe’s Only Hope

 “Europe is the faith and the faith is Europe,” observed the English writer Hilaire Belloc almost 100 years ago.
 Western Civilization makes no sense apart from its Christian origin and identity.

 The last 100 years has proven him right.
 If our civilization makes no sense without Christianity, it cannot survive without Christianity.
 The post-Christian West is a nihilistic sinkhole.
 It’s hostile to the faith that birthed it.
 It gave up the very beliefs — in human dignity and freedom, for two — that made it what it was.
 It replaced them with “globalism.”
-(For more on this, see the late James Schall’s explanation of Belloc’s quip.)
+(For more on this, see James Schall’s explanation of Belloc’s words.)

 But the nationalist-populist movement has just made a shift in strategy that could change that.
 Nationalists could save globalism from itself — and thereby save Europe.
-If, that is, they can reestablish its Christian origins.
+If, that is, they can reestablish Europe’s Christian origins.

 Fighting From Within

-The Wall Street Journal reports that movements skeptical of the European Union now “want to stay in the EU and fight it from within.”
+The Wall Street Journal reported that movements skeptical of the European Union now “want to stay in the EU and fight it from within.”
 That is, to change it from within.
 Take Italian nationalist leader Matteo Salvini.
 He now “casts himself as the real pro-European, who has come to rescue the European project.”

+And that project is Christian, not secular.
 Salvini brandished a rosary at a political rally and entrusted Italy to the Virgin Mary.
 Italy’s Catholic establishment shunned him for it.
 An Italian bishop told voters that anyone who votes for his party is not a Christian.

 These events are important for three reasons.
 They show that the rising tide of nationalist-populism can be rooted in Christianity.
 They raise the possibility of returning the EU to its Christian origins.
 And they show obstacles from within the Church itself.